-The mission of the Committee on Civil Prosecution is to educate New York State Bar Association members about developments in this practice area, to develop and propose innovative approaches and legislation, and to provide a forum for the exchange of ideas and the development of professional contacts.
-The Committee serves its mission by publicly addressing matters of interest to the membership, developing Continuing Legal Education programs relevant to the civil prosecution practice area, holding periodic meetings, and working with other committees and sections on issues of mutual interest.
+The mission of the Civil Prosecution Committee is to educate New York State Bar Association members about developments in this practice area, to develop and propose innovative approaches and legislation, and to provide a forum for the exchange of ideas and the development of professional contacts.
+The Committee serves its mission by publicly addressing matters of interest to the membership, developing Continuing Legal Education and other programs relevant to the civil prosecution practice area, holding periodic meetings, and working with other committees and sections on issues of mutual interest.

 - The Civil Prosecution Committee is considering sponsoring a pro bono program to assist claimants with filing claims with the Lawyer’s Fund for Client Protection.